BikramATIP/BikramATIP/README.md

 I am a student at the University of Tasmania, studying Bachelor of ICT

 - 🌱 I love learning and collaborating with others
-- 📫 Contact me through my email: bikramt755@gmail.com
+- 📫 Contact me at my email: bikramt755@gmail.com